shakfu/header_utils/README.md

 In this case, only headers with an `.hpp` suffix will be modified as opposed to the default: any with ['.h', '.hpp', '.hh'] endings.

-### 4. Default Transformations with transform header-guards option
+### 4. Default Transformations with header-guards option

 ```bash
 ./header_utils.py --header-guards include-src include-dst
 ```

-Apply default transformations to headers and also apply conversion of `#pragma once` entries to header guards.
+Apply default transformations to headers and also convert `#pragma once` entries to header guards.

 ## Commandline API